Oluwatosin1620/LITA-Projects-Assignment/README.md

 ### INSIGHTS DRIVEN:

 This analysis provides a comprehensive view of a business’s sales data over the past two years, focusing on 9,921 customers and tracking product sales across various regions.
 Initially, the dataset comprised 50,001 rows and 7 columns, covering customer details, product types, regions, order dates, quantity, and unit price.
 After removing duplicates, the data was refined to 9,921 unique records, with an additional column created to calculate total sales revenue.

+From this data, we can see that the business achieved total revenue of 2,101,090, with shoes emerging as the highest-selling product category.
+Given its consistent demand across multiple regions, this product alone presents a significant growth opportunity.
+It would be strategically advantageous for the business to continue prioritizing shoes, as well as expanding their sales into the North region, where they are not currently available.

+Breaking down product performance by region reveals that each area has distinct product preferences.
+In the North, the primary items sold were shirts, hats, and jackets.
+Meanwhile, the South region showed strong sales for gloves, shoes, and socks, and the East saw demand for jackets, hats, shirts, and shoes.
+In the West, socks, shoes, hats, and gloves were top sellers.
+Additionally, regional sales insights show that the combined sales value for shoes across the South, East, and West reached 613,380, making it a dominant product in these regions.
+Hats brought in 316,195 in the East, West, and North, while shirts reached 485,600 across the North and East.
+Socks totalled 180,785 in the West and South, and jackets earned 208,230 in the North and East.
+Gloves contributed 296,900 to the South and West.

+An analysis of seasonal trends indicates that February was the peak sales month in both years, while April had the lowest sales volume in the previous year, and July in the current year saw a similar low.
+Year-over-year comparisons show that, although the business sold a greater quantity of products last year, sales revenue has increased in the present year.
+As of August 2024, the total revenue stands at 29,780, a promising figure compared to last year’s close at 38,681.

+Visualizations were key to highlighting these findings: column charts effectively represented average and total revenue by product, bar charts illustrated monthly sales trends, and regional performance was presented using pie and doughnut charts for a clear view of revenue and sales distribution.
+A table outlined product quantities by region, multi-row cards highlighted the top-selling products, and cards summarized key figures, making the data accessible and actionable.

+In conclusion, the South region and shoes represent strategic priorities for the business.
+Expanding shoe sales into the North could further drive growth, capitalizing on this high-performing product across all regions.
+Additionally, introducing socks to the East region, where shoes are already thriving, may uncover new sales opportunities.